Interesting Facts about Rocks and 3 Different Types

 Sedimentary Rocks

-They are rocks that are formed from grains separated from pre-formed rocks.
-They are called source rocks as a result of multiple factors.
-Sedimentary rocks are made of materials that accumulate on the surface of the earth, such as the outcome of weathering, erosion, and other materials such as organic materials.
-The process of deposition of these unconsolidated materials in the form of different rocks is called ossification or fusion of rocks.
+They are formed from grains separated from pre-formed rocks.
+They are called source rocks due to multiple factors.
+Sediments are made of materials that accumulate on the surface of the earth, such as the outcome of weathering and erosion, and other materials, such as organic materials.
+The process of deposition of these unconsolidated materials in the form of different types is called ossification or fusion.

 1. Weathering: These are the processes that break the source rocks into small pieces.
 Weathering processes are divided into two parts: